Stakeholder engagement performance indicators

 - Report on number of grievances received by date, by status (closed or opened), and specific issues raised by complainants.

 In addition to the ability to effectively demonstrate IFC PS compliance, Darzin also helps manage the company’s social risks by having all auditable engagement records in one place, and better manage stakeholder expectations by ensuring consistency in messaging and that the organisation’s commitments and promises are followed up in a timely manner.
 It also assists in sharing stakeholder information as well as knowledge about stakeholders across the organisation.
-Above all, it helps make informed and timely decisions on matters that are important to stakeholders that would support the social license to operate.
+Above all, stakeholder engagement performance indicators helps make informed and timely decisions on matters that are important to stakeholders that would support the social license to operate.